a-d-smith/PandoraCosmicSamples/helpers/README.md

 ```xml
 <numevents>1000</numevents>
 ```
+**Note**.
+This will not be the number of events you will end up with!
+Some jobs will probably fail, and since we are filtering events based on nuance code, you will always loose events.

 These events can be split up into multiple jobs, you can set the number of jobs for the generator stage (for example) by modifying this line